ddhanushd/Smart-Learning-Progress-Tracker-UI/README.md

 Protected routes using Angular route guards

-Authentication-only guard (authGuard)
+Authentication-only guard (AuthGuard)

-Backend-driven authorization (no role guessing in UI)
+Backend-driven authorization (no role logic in UI)

-Clean redirection to login on session expiry
+Clean redirect to login on session expiry

-📚 Topic Management UI
+📚 Topic Management

 View all learning topics

 Search topics by name

-Sort topics by:
+Sorting by:

 Confidence